Different Types of Trigger Email Campaigns

-A welcome mail directly addressed by the CEO of the company is a great way to cultivate trust among the subscribers.
+A welcome mail directly addressed by the company’s CEO is a great way to cultivate trust among the subscribers.
 Make sure you add who you are and the target of your brand.

 It is the best way to tempt your user to engage.
 These emails can help you engage your prospects, find value in your product, and get them into action.
-This type of campaign could become your launch pads, give your subscribers that tiny itch to engage more.
+This type of campaign could become your launchpad, giving your subscribers that tiny itch to engage more.

 Early Activation Emails

-You are required to engage in Email remarketing if you want to get back visitors who initiated an order—these types of emails have the power to attract customers or users back onto a website.
-Thus, you gather the information you already have about your customers and utilise the same to send relevant emails.
-You can understand the way a customer has made an initial purchase, or how they have browsed your site, this will help you deliver relevant emails by understanding what gets your customer going.
+You must engage in Email remarketing to get back visitors who initiated an order—these emails can attract customers or users to a website.
+Thus, you gather the information you already have about your customers and utilize the same to send relevant emails.
+You can understand how a customer has made an initial purchase or browsed your site, and this will help you deliver relevant emails by understanding what gets your customer going.

-Besides, the types mentioned above, there are also some other types of trigger emails which we will glance through below.
+Besides the types mentioned above, there are also some trigger emails which we will glance through below.

 - Account Email- These emails constitute password updates, profile changes, email changes and so on.

 - Milestone Email: These emails mark milestones subscribers have reached with your brand.